ArvurGmbH/Unreal-Engine-5_mod.io-API/README.md

 Now you can get that newly created Connection, again anywhere in your project:
 ![Screenshot 2023-10-06 165455](https://github.com/ArvurGmbH/Unreal_Engine-Mod.io_API/assets/147174198/bd770fed-0504-4bd4-9dbd-e5966ae81a16)

-You can also create multiple API connections simultioniously.
+You can also create multiple API connections simultaniously.
 To get a specific Connection you can get it via the Game ID:
 ![Screenshot 2023-10-06 172519](https://github.com/ArvurGmbH/Unreal_Engine-Mod.io_API/assets/147174198/1b2536c8-a704-4cd4-87f4-871239ed689a)